LaurentRDC/dissertation/content/snse.md

 The $Pnma \to Cmcm$ phase transition is displacive second-order transition that is associated with the freezing of an optical $A_g$ mode at zone-center [@Chattopadhyay1986; @Dove1997].
 Above $T_c$, the mode splits into two modes: an optical mode at $\Gamma$ polarized along the stacking axis $a$ and an acoustic mode polarized in the $b$--$c$ plane at $Y$.
 The in-plane section of the Brillouin zone is shown in @fig:snse-bz for context.
 Note that crystallographic directions are all given with respect to the low-temperature $Pnma$ phase.
 The $Cmcm$ phase is stabilized by strong anharmonicity between those two phonon modes[@Skelton2016; @Hong2019].
 The softening of the $A_g$ mode in the $Pnma$ phase is thought to be due to an electronic instability.
 Simulations by Li *et al.* [@Li2015] show that the strength of a particular Sn-Se bond along the $c$ axis is especially sensitive to temperature, which is a concrete example of the coupling between lattice and electronic degrees-of-freedom in efficient thermoelectric materials.

+In fact, there are many soft-modes with similar characteristics that soften towards the phase transition; $A_g$ simply happens to be the lowest-energy one, and therefore freezes at the phase transition.
+Work by Gong *et al.*[@Gong2020] and others[@Liu2018] has shown the temperature-dependence of multiple modes.
+Of interest is the $B_g$ mode (\SI{14}{\milli\electronvolt} at \SI{300}{\kelvin}), which is also polarized along the $Pnma$ lattice distortion just like the $A_g$ mode, but displays one of the most pronounced temperature-dependence across multiple two-dimensional systems such as black phosphorus, monolayer and few-layers MoS_2_, and graphene.
+This $B_g$ mode is of interest because it has been shown to be strongly coupled to the electronic system via simulations[@Caruso2019].

 ### Electronic instability

 The electronic structure of SnSe is also of interest.
 The valence band of SnSe is primarily composed of Se-$4p$ orbitals, while the conduction band is primarily composed of Sn-$5p$ orbitals[@Li2015; @Cuong2015; @Kutorasinski2015; @Hong2019].
 Moreover, different valence and conduction pockets in momentum space correspond to particular $p$-orbital polarizations [@Cuong2015].
 SnSe is a p-type semiconductor (i.e. the top of the valence band is much closer to the Fermi energy than the bottom of the conduction band) with a indirect band gap in the $Pnma$ phase, and a direct band gap in the $Cmcm$.
 Interestingly, the *nature* of the band gap is strongly-dependent on the in-plane lattice parameters.
 Towards $T_c$, the $a$ and $b$ axes expand, while the $c$ axis contracts towards the length of the $b$ axis [@Chattopadhyay1986].
 At \SI{300}{\kelvin}, the conduction band minimum is located at $\frac{2}{3}Y$ and is composed of Sn-$5p_y$ orbitals.
 At \SI{600}{\kelvin}, the conduction band minimum switches to a pocket of Sn-$5p_x$ at $\Gamma$.
 The valence band maximum for the $Pnma$ phase remains near $\frac{2}{3}Z$ across the temperature range and is composed of Se-$4p_z$ orbitals[^cuong].
 The evolution of the electronic band structure along the $Z - \Gamma - Y$ line, based on the work by Wei *el al.* [@Wei2019], is shown in @fig:snse-electronic-structure.